 These units use the satellite network to determine where you are, display your ground speed and heading and often record your track.
 Knowing your ground speed can be a big help as you ascend, it can flag up the potential safety problem if you've encountered stronger winds aloft.
 It also helps you identify the wind direction (you're pointing into wind when your ground speed is lowest).
 Some GPS units will calculate the wind direction using your drift during steady circles.
 Knowing this helps you to identify the best places to find lift (upwind of obstacles) and the places to avoid (downwind of obstacles).

 The more advanced models offer the ability to put in turnpoints or goals, which helps you follow a planned route.
 Do bear in mind that they don't replace a compass and have been known to fail so don't rely on your GPS if you're playing near clouds.

-Even if you don’t need navigation features, having a tracklog to review your flight is useful for your development (see our series on learning from tracklogs)
+Even if you don't need navigation features, some find having a tracklog to review your flight to be useful for your development.

 With the GPS on board and some additional data it is then possible to enter the world of the moving map.
 If you are serious about XC flying, this is the way to go.
 Being able to see your airspace challenges and route options relative to your position is brilliant!
 Looking ahead on the map allows you to make strategic glides to avoid no go zones.
 Seeing that you are still clear of the airspace boundary gives you the freedom to climb and maximise your chances on the next glide.
 Looking at the snail trail of your track can help you centre that elusive core in weak conditions.
 You can even load up points of interest like house thermals and train stations.